 While you’re here, please check out my new feature video, Brave New Digital World: The Revelation — a video manifesto for the 21st century.
 There’s simply nothing like it anywhere else.

 My digital chops date all the way back to 1984, when I authored Einstein’s Computer Guides, the first major how-to book series on personal computers, and co-founded Einstein and Sandom Interactive, the nation’s first digital advertising agency.

-My digital career, however, took an abrupt turn in May 2004.
+My digital career, however, took an abrupt turn in early 2004.
 That’s when I first identified media addiction as the default social condition with the debut of Einstein’s Corner, a weekly column published in MediaPost’s MediaDailyNews — some years before Facebook and YouTube and Twitter and smartphones ruled the world.
 A few folks called me prescient back then.
 Most called me crazy.
 Story of my life either way.

 Of course, today addiction is an all-but-obligatory sidebar whenever the discussion turns (as it almost always does) to smartphones, social media, video games and/or weekend binge viewing.
 Ironically, many of the same critics who dismissed my observations as merely insane back in 2004 still dismiss them today — only this time as something far worse and far less forgivable: yesterday’s news.

 Somehow, near-total denial has morphed into near-total resignation, all in the blink of an eye.
 A Brave New Digital World is inevitable when social convention surrenders en masse to chemical destiny.
 My fear is that Mustapha Mond would feel right at home in present day New York City — and no one would notice.